backdrop-contrib/apc_storage/README.md

 # APC Storage

-The APC Storage module integrates the APCu extension with Drupal, as cache, lock, or queue backend.
+The APC Storage module integrates the APCu extension with Backdrop CMS as cache, lock, or queue backend.

 ## Requirements